pondermatic/kb-support/readme.txt

 Key Features of KB Support include:

 * Easily manage and customise submission forms.
 No coding required, multiple forms can be created and utilised
-* Customers do not need an account to create, or manage support tickets.
+* Customers do not need an account to create or manage support tickets.
 Guest submission is fully supported
 * A fully responsive and clean front end design where customers can manage their tickets, including viewing and creating replies
-* Integrated Knowledgebase Articles can be easily created and referenced to try and offer solutions without tickets being created
+* Integrated Knowledge Base Articles can be easily created and referenced to try and offer solutions without tickets being created
-* Ability to *Restrict* individual knowledgebase articles so that only logged in users can access them.
+* Ability to *Restrict* individual knowledge base articles so that only logged in users can access them.
 Useful for your premium paid products
 * A number of useful shortcodes to display submission forms, KB Article lists, ticket history, login/registration forms, profile editor, KB Article search form - and more
-* Clean, well written and documented code
 * A bunch of hooks and filters for our developer friends

 More information can be found at [https://kb-support.com/](https://kb-support.com/).